Shiny Pokémon: History and appearances

 It is unclear how Shiny Pokémon's color palettes are created.
 Sports Illustrated theorized that they were generated algorithmically in older game as depending on a Pokémon's color scheme, they would tend to have particular Shiny colors; purple Pokémon, for instance, would often have green Shiny forms.
 The only comment made by someone who worked with Game Freak on the series is designer James Turner, who stated that he was only allowed to individually design species' Shiny forms starting in the games Pokémon Sun and Moon.

 In Gold and Silver, one Shiny Pokémon, a red Gyarados, is a required encounter during the course of the main story.
 In Black 2 and White 2, a Dratini, Gible, and Haxorus could be obtained with their Shiny forms in guaranteed encounters throughout the games.
 Pokémon Legends: Arceus features a Shiny Ponyta which is a guaranteed encounter during a particular side quest, while a Shiny Blitzle is available as a gift in The Indigo Disk.
+Pokémon Legends: Z-A contains a guaranteed encounter with a shiny Mareep during a side quest.
 Certain species are also "Shiny locked", and are unable to be encountered in their Shiny forms in a given game.
 The locks are usually removed in later entries, but some species are unable to be obtained as Shiny Pokémon in their entirety.